 Athletes on the recruitment path typically need to start preparing at the end of sophomore year or very beginning of junior year in order to have scores to share with coaches — but this does depend on the sport and division, as the recruitment timeline can vary.

-From our experience, though, for the average high schooler, the optimal time for test prep is spring of Junior year; you’ve likely learned everything you need to know by this point, and you don’t have to balance college essays and applications, like you would in the fall of senior year.
+From our experience, though, for the average high schooler, the optimal time for test prep is spring of junior year; you’ve likely learned everything you need to know by this point, and you don’t have to balance college essays and applications, like you would in the fall of senior year.
 Our goal is for students to start preparing in January and wrap up their final test date (we encourage taking it 2-3 times) by June so you’re completely done by the time summer begins.

 Based on your performance in school, extracurricular commitments, and college goals, we will determine the right time for you!

 The answer to this, of course, depends entirely on what you hope to accomplish.
 Some students only want a few sessions to review the broad strokes of the SAT/ACT, while others set weekly or bi-weekly sessions that span several months to cover specific problem types and increase their scores as much as possible.
-Still others are looking for assistance preparing for Subject Tests and AP exams, as well.
+Still others are looking for assistance preparing for AP exams, as well.
 Based on the number of exams you are preparing for and the score improvement you are seeking, we will sit down and come up with a plan that fits your goals.